oracle/oracle-database-operator/docs/sharding/README.md

 * For both ENTERPRISE and FREE Images, either restart of node running the SHARD Pod using `/sbin/reboot -f` or stopping the Shard Database Pod from the worker node using `crictl stopp` command can leave the shard in an error state.
 * For both ENTERPRISE and FREE Images, after force restarts of the node running GSM Pod, the GSM pod restarts multiple times, and then becomes stable.
 The GSM pod restarts itself because when the worker node comes up, the GSM pod is recreated, but does not obtain DB connection to the Catalog.
 The Liveness Probe fails which restarts the Pod.
 Be aware of this issue, and permit the GSM pod to become stable.
 * **DDL Propagation from Catalog to Shards:** DDL Propagation from the Catalog Database to the Shard Databases can take several minutes to complete.
 To see faster propagation of DDLs such as the tablespace set from the Catalog Database to the Shard Databases, Oracle recommends that you set smaller chunk values by using the `CATALOG_CHUNKS` attribute in the .yaml file while creating the Sharded Database Topology.
+* If the version of `openssl` used to create the encrypted password file for Kubernetes secrets is not compatible with the openssl verion of the Oracle Database and Oracle GSM Image, then you can get the error `OS command returned code : 1, returned error : bad magic number` in the logs of the Database or GSM Pod.
+In this case, during the deployment, openssl will not be able to decrypt the encrypted password file and the deployment will not complete.